syncfusion-content/asp.netmvc-docs/aspnetmvc/PDF/Annotation.md

 document.Close()

+{% endhighlight %}

-### Adding and getting Annotation from existing Pdf document
+## Adding and getting Annotation from existing Pdf document

 Essential PDF provides you support to add annotations to an existing document and also to get annotations from an existing document.